alanv-tech/pytp/README.md

 ### 📦 How can I install the project?

-The installation instructions are rigt below.
+The installation instructions are just a few scrolls away.

 ### 🐛 Where can I report issues or suggest improvements?